 This section explains how to set up a sandbox deployment with AdminAPI.
-Initially deploying and using local sandbox instances of MySQL is a good way to start your exploration of AdminAPI.
-You can fully test out the functionality locally, prior to deployment on your production servers.
+Deploying and using local sandbox instances of MySQL is a good way to start your exploration of AdminAPI.
+You can test the functionality locally before deploying on your production servers.
 AdminAPI has built-in functionality for creating sandbox instances that are correctly configured to work with InnoDB Cluster, InnoDB ClusterSet, and InnoDB ReplicaSet in a locally deployed scenario.

 Sandbox instances are only suitable for deploying and running on your local machine for testing purposes.
-In a production environment the MySQL Server instances are deployed to various host machines on the network.
-See Section 7.4, “Deploying a Production InnoDB Cluster” for more information.
+In a production environment, the MySQL Server instances are deployed to various host machines on the network.
+For more information, see Section 7.4, “Deploying a Production InnoDB Cluster”.

-Unlike a production deployment, where you work with instances and specify them by a connection string, sandbox instances run locally on the same machine as which you are running MySQL Shell.
-Therefore, to specify a sandbox instance you supply the port number which the MySQL sandbox instance is listening on.
+Unlike a production deployment, where you work with instances and specify them by a connection string, sandbox instances run locally on the same machine as that you are running MySQL Shell.
+To select a sandbox instance, you supply the port number on which the MySQL sandbox instance is listening.